deepflowio/deepflow/server/agent_config/README.md

 Specify the appropriate packet transmission hook point according to the actual network card driver.
-To obtain the driver method and configure the transmission hook point, as well as precautions，refer to the description of 'rx_hooks'.
+To obtain the driver method and configure the transmission hook point, as well as precautions，refer to the description of `inputs.ebpf.socket.uprobe.dpdk.rx_hooks`.

 Example: `tx_hooks: [i40e_xmit_pkts, virtio_xmit_pkts_packed, virtio_xmit_pkts]`